which Meditation Practice Helps Improve

 Relaxing the Body top

-Meditation can help you achieve physical and mental relaxation that is even deeper than sleep.
+Meditation is a way to calm one’s mind, to shut down, and, essentially, reboot in a way that is different and deeper than sleep.
 My own early experience from Transcendental Meditation was that it can be used as a quicker picker upper when you are dead tired (or feeling sickish) and don’t have much time to recover before the next activity.

 Systematically relaxing the muscles in your body, from head to toe, is one well known form of meditation.
 Shavasana, the Yoga corpse pose, is used to accomplish this effect.